 - Anti-feathering lip cream

 If you are wearing reds or intense colours you might want to take some anti-feathing lip cream to stop them from “leaking” outside the lip.
-An example of such product is the: Too Faced Lip Insurance.
 A lip liner would also help with that too.

 - Lip gloss

 If you are a lip gloss fan take 1-2 options with you.
 Ideally a natural one that you can wear on top of any lipstick and a soft, every day pink or any other colours of your choice.

 If you like to make you lips appear slightly bigger you might want to consider taking a lip plumber product with you.
 Alternatively, you can simply overdraw your lips with lipstick and/or lip liner to achieve the same effect.

 - Eye shadow primer

 If you are planning on wearing eye shadows I highly recommend you take an eye shadow primer with you.
 This will help your eye look last all day, be creaseless and even control any oil production/sweat on your lids.
 I highly recommend the: Urban Decay Eye Shadow Original Primer.

 - Eye shadow pallette(s)

 Depending on how light you want to travel, you might want to take one or more eye shadow palettes.
 As a result, pick wisely and ideally pick one that is a stand alone paletter which will offer you both day and night looks.
 If you are going on a hot summer holiday now is the time to use those toasted brown or intense colours whereas if you are going somewhere cold, you might want to refer to brown/pink natural or colder colours.
 Overall, this really depends on your style and even the outfits you have planned.
 For a palette with multiple colours check out: To Run or Not to Run?
 Urban Decay Born to Run Palette – In-depth Review, Swatches and Ingredient Analysis